hello/user-guide/content/system/accessories-overview.md

 What you’ll find inside:

-Your Sense
+- Your Sense

-A Sleep Pill
+- A Sleep Pill

-Power adaptor
+- Power adaptor

-Cable
+- Cable

-Instructions on how to get started
+[Instruction video on how to get started]